By Ulf Laessing and Suleiman Al-Khalidi

 Parliament is split on similar lines, with a secular National Forces Alliance at loggerheads with the political wing of the Islamist Muslim Brotherhood over Libya's future.

 Zeidan's captors, allied to the Shield Force, said they were motivated by anger over a U.S. raid to capture a top al Qaeda suspect in Tripoli.
-The premier, freed by a defence ministry-allied militia, called his abduction an attempted coup.
+The premier, freed by a defense ministry-allied militia, called his abduction an attempted coup.

 Tensions with the Islamists have risen since the premier's September visit to Egypt, where they accused him of endorsing the military's ouster of Islamist President Mohammed Mursi.